-To ensure that the correct access controls are applied to users on Mac OS X nodes when accessing CXFS filesystems, you must ensure that the user IDs (UIDs) and group IDs (GIDs) are the same on the Mac OS X node as on all other nodes in the cluster, particularly any CXFS administration nodes.
+To ensure that the correct access controls are applied to users on Mac OS X nodes when accessing CXFS filesystems, you must ensure that the user IDs (UIDs) and group IDs (GIDs) are the same on the Mac OS X node as on all other nodes in the cluster, particularly any server-capable administration nodes.
 Note: A user does not have to have user accounts on all nodes in the cluster.
-However, all access control checks are performed by CXFS administration nodes, so any administration nodes must be configured with the superset of all users in the cluster.
+However, all access control checks are performed by server-capable administration nodes, so any server-capable administration nodes must be configured with the superset of all users in the cluster.

-Users can quickly check that their UID and GID settings are correct by using the id command on both the Mac OS X node and the CXFS administration node, and the groups command on the administration node.
+Users can quickly check that their UID and GID settings are correct by using the id command on both the Mac OS X node and the server-capable administration node.
 For example:

 '''

 macosx% id

 uid=1113(fred) gid=999(users) groups=999(users), 20(staff)

-irix% id
+admin% id

-uid=1113(fred) gid=999(users)
+uid=1113(fred) gid=999(users) groups=999(users), 20(staff)

-irix% groups

-users staff

 '''